snackattas/ShutTheBox/README.md

 * Users receive email notifications for incomplete games with turns more than 12 hours passed.
 * A leaderboard features a list of users ranked by average score and average number of turns.

-## Configuring a development environment
-1. Download the github repository
-2. Navigate to the top-level directory and boot up the app with the command `python lizardCatalog.py`.
-Press ctrl+c to shut down the app.
-3. Open an internet browser and enter the url `localhost:8000`.

-## Test Data
-If you want to populate the lizard database with data automatically, use the [testData.py](https://github.com/snackattas/LizardApp/blob/master/testData.py)  script.
-Here's how to run the script:

-1. First follow the setup steps to get the app up and running.
-2. Create a user by logging into the web app.
-Record the user id of your user.
-It will be shown in the flash message.
-3. In the top-level directory, run this command `python testData.py [user id]` subbing in "user id" with your user id.

 ## Technologies used
 * [Google App Engine](https://cloud.google.com/appengine/)
 * [Google Cloud Endpoints](https://cloud.google.com/endpoints/)